Who is karyomapping for?

 How does karyomapping work?

-A blood sample is taken from the father, the mother and another relative who is affected by (or carries) the disorder.
-In most cases the relative tested is a child of the couple.
-This relative is referred to as ‘the reference’.
+A blood sample is taken from the father, the mother and one or more relatives who are affected by (or carriers of) the disorder.
+The relatives used may be an affected child, or the parents of the couple.
+These relatives are referred to as ‘references’.

 If the fingerprint characteristic of the chromosome carrying the defective gene is not detected then it can be inferred that the embryo has inherited normal copies of the gene and is therefore likely to be free of the disorder.
 Embryos of this type are good candidates for transfer to the mother’s uterus (womb).